A+: Fully Automatic Shooting (Scene Intelligent Auto)

 The bottom part of pictures taken with flash is unnaturally dark.

 Shooting subjects that are too close may make the shadow of the lens visible in your shots.
 Move away from the subject and shoot again.
 If you are using a lens hood, try removing it before shooting.

 Note the following if you are not using the built-in flash.

-- Under low light where camera shake tends to occur, the viewfinder's shutter speed display will blink.
-Hold the camera steady or use a tripod.
+- Under low light, when camera shake tends to occur, hold the camera steady or use a tripod.
 When using a zoom lens, you can reduce the blur caused by camera shake by setting the lens to the wide-angle end.

 - When shooting portraits under low light, tell subjects to stay still until you have finished shooting.
 Any movement as you shoot will make the person look blurry in the picture.